Who is Lise Swart?

 Seeing that I was never interested in theater work, that part of the training didn't mean much to my career, but the speech training was invaluable.
 However, it was in my student years that I realized how important it is for a person to know who you are.
 Whether you have to play a role, make an important choice or choose a relationship partner - you have to know yourself.
 You need to know who you are, how you are and what the world out there looks like.

-- Why did you go with Wie is ek? start?
+- Why did you start Wie is ek? start?

 In 2011, I was diagnosed with general anxiety.
 It was difficult to accept the diagnosis because it felt as if all the symptoms the psychiatrist pointed out were part of who I am.
 I didn't want to know anything about medication either, but I eventually agreed to use it, on condition that I could stop using it (with the psychiatrist's help) at any time.